in ,

 Your vehicle has a complex system of different inter-working parts.
 The tires are the contact point between the road and the other components.
 When tires get damaged, they affect the other interconnected parts.

-Causes of wheel misalignment
+Causes of Wheel Misalignment

 Your wheels can be misaligned due to sudden impact to your car.
 This can happen when you hit utility holes and potholes.
 Misalignment affects your car’s fuel efficiency and safety.

-Signs of wheel misalignment
+Signs of Wheel Misalignment

 • Uneven or rapid tire wear